mjdamgaard/UP-Web-Project/README.md

 ### User-programmable web applications
 This project seeks to create a new version of the Web where the users have complete control over both the appearance and the underlying algorithms of the web applications, and in such a way that each individual user can choose the appearance and the algorithms that suits them best.

-This is achieved by implementing a web development framework where it is safe for users to share their programming modules and try out those of others without really having to worry about being attacked.
+This is achieved by implementing a web development framework where it is safe for users to share their programming modules, and to try out those of others, without having to worry about being attacked.
-And when the modules are ready for use, the website can then also make them immediately available for other users to try with minimal oversight required.
+And once these modules are ready for use, the website can make them immediately available for other users to try, with minimal central oversight required.

 This allows us to create a very decentralized system where users can create web apps in collaboration with each other in a modular way — much like building with LEGO — and where they can immediately try out their solutions and share them with others.